i18next/i18next.com/pages/index.md

 i18next is a very popular internationalization framework for browser or any other javascript environment (eg. node.js).

-The current v2 release is a big milestone in keeping continuity for your translation projects by keeping a stable, modern API.

 <div class="row">
 <div class="col-md-6 col-xs-12">